zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

 ### Displaying a loading indicator UX

-Sometimes interaction with a blade should be prevented while it is initializing.
+Sometimes, interaction with a blade should be prevented while it is initializing.
 In those cases, a shield that contains a loading indicator UX is displayed in the blade to block the display.
 The shield can be fully transparent or opaque.
 The following code demonstrates how to set an opaque filter in the blade.

 ```javascript
 constructor(container: FxCompositionBlade.Container, initialState: any, dataContext: BladesArea.DataContext) {